adamwadelewis/ccscse25_journal/paper_notes.md

 - Files downloaded.
 - Not exactly sure what this person did but it definitely ain't our templates.
+- Adjusted back to work with our template, integrate build system
+- Document built but page length exceeded.

 ## 157
 - Check for withdraw